TheGreengo/Reference/Recipes/Pancakes.md

  - 1 large egg

 ## Instructions
- 1. Sift together the dries
+ 1. Sift together the dry ingredients
- 2. Mix together the wets
+ 2. Mix together the wet ingredients
  3. Fold the wets into the dries